JvanZyl1/AtariRL/README.md

 # BioInspired

 So this is the repo made for learning to play Ms.Pacman with Pacman.
-It was wanted at one point to go all the way to play Alien, but due to time constraints it wasn't possible.
-That is why run_experiment doesn't work.

 Ran on collab, manually choose file path to load the model.

 Networks:
 1. Q-Network
 2. Dueling Q-Network
-s

 Transfer Learning:
 1. Non Progressive
 2. Proggresive Neural Networks